Get the lease negotiated and signed already.

 Founder: Daniel Pessar

 After six years at real estate investment and management companies, Daniel Pessar went to Harvard Law School and started a new career in law.
-He was impressed by the quality of legal services at the top firms that employed him but did not see the same level offered by smaller firms to smaller clients.
+He was impressed by the quality of legal services at the top firms that employed him but did not see the same level offered by smaller firms to smaller clients, especially in the commercial leasing context.
 The reason?
 Lack of focus.
 Many firms and service providers help clients with dozens or even hundreds of kinds of deliverables, without developing deep expertise.
-To create a quality service offered at economical prices to clients on a tight timeline, Daniel focused on a sub-niche from his experience in the real estate world: commercial leasing.
+To create a quality service offered at economical prices to clients on a tight timeline, Daniel focuses on a sub-niche from his experience in the real estate world: commercial leasing.